kalviumcommunity/S69_Phantom_I/README.md

 4. Voting Timeline:-
 - Voting Timeline for various categories.

-5. Interactive UI and Fully Responsive for mobiles also
+5. Interactive UI and Fully Responsive for mobiles also.
+It will dynamically align the things according to the screen size.